tristan-weil/ansible-role-etc_hosts/README.md

 # Ansible Role: etc_hosts

-An Ansible role that allows to add or remove entries in the /etc/hosts file.
+An Ansible role that allows to add or remove entries in the /etc/hosts file and in Unbound if needed.

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):

     etc_hosts: []                              # the list of hostnames
       - hostname: [mandatory]                  # one or more hostnames
         address: [mandatory]                   # the ip adress
         state: present                         # present|absent

+    etc_hosts_unbound_file: [optional]         # the name of the file where the Unbound configuration will be stored

-The list of entries to add to /etc/hosts.
+The list of entries to add to /etc/hosts and in Unbound the `etc_hosts_unbound_file` variable is defined.
 Each item must include one or more `hostname(s)` and the assiocated IP `address`.

 ## Dependencies